-Over 5 years in the field
+Over seven years in the field

-What sparked your interest medical assisting?
+What sparked your interest in medical assisting?

 I saw a TV commercial about medical assisting that caught my eye.
 At the time, I was a single mother and I needed to find a way to make a decent living in order to support my daughter.
 It was the quickest and best way to get out of poverty.

 I went to Maric College and took their certificate program in medical assisting which was about 10 months long.
 I was a horrible student in high school, but in college, I got good grades; I did really well.
 It was hard work, but because I was paying for school and because I was so motivated to learn, it was very satisfying.

 What do you enjoy most about your job?

 I love what I do; I enjoy the versatility of medical assisting.
 I can contribute to the way the office operates.
 I especially like working directly with patients.
 Working with patients who absolutely adore me definitely motivates me to provide excellent care.
 I’ve worked with some elderly women who told me that they preferred my blood draws over others because I’m so gentle.
 Blood draws can be very painful, and they gave me great feedback.

 When I worked for a doctor whose specialty was hepatology, I did medication side effect management with patients who were discouraged because the medication they were taking was making them feel sick.
 They needed someone to understand and listen to them.
 They felt they could talk to me more easily than the doctor sometimes.
 I had the time to make them feel comfortable.
 I had a patient cry when I left that job, she said,